Peter Schechter: Biography

 Schechter spent a significant portion of his professional career providing guidance to political candidates in Latin America, such as Henrique Capriles from Venezuela, Alvaro Uribe from Colombia, and Fernando Henrique Cardoso from Brazil.

 From 1987 to 1992, Schechter worked as a political consultant for a public relations firm, The Sawyer Miller Group, where he led their international division.
 In 1991, he and Bob Chlopak were credited with helping Barco Vargas of Columbia get elected.
 In 1993, he co-founded Chlopak, Leonard, Schechter and Associates, a Washington, DC–based public relations company with partners Bob Chlopak and Charlie Leonard.

 According to Foreign Agents Registration filings with the US Department of Justice, the firm received over $292,000 in 2009 to boost the image of the interim government of Honduras in the US after the ousting of President Manuel Zelaya.
 The contract was signed by Schechter.
 The firm's lobbyists interacted with members of the US Congress, including Senator Jim DeMint, who became a supporter the interim government, later expressing his support to the Wall Street Journal and Fox News.
 The Obama administration stated that they saw the coup in Honduras as a dangerous development in the region.
 Chlopak, Leonard, Schechter and Associates received negative publicity in the US and Honduras for their involvement and a protest was held outside of their Washington DC office.

-In 2013, The Atlantic council launched it’s Adrienne Arsht Latin America Center.
+In 2013, The Atlantic council launched its Adrienne Arsht Latin America Center.
 Peter Schechter was chosen to be their founding director due to his experience in the region.
-He also served as the Atlantic Council’s Senior Vice President for Strategic Initiatives until June 2017.
+He also served as the Atlantic Council's Senior Vice President for Strategic Initiatives until June 2017.